- Who We Are

-Service activities: We run two badge workshops each semester for local Cadette, Senior, and Ambassador Girl Scouts.
+Service activities: We run badge workshops for local Cadette, Senior, and Ambassador Girl Scouts.
 Campus Girl Scout members also have opportunities to volunteer with specific troops, e.g. as co-leaders.
-We are also involved in coordinating cookie sales in the spring semester.

 Logistics: Most volunteering takes place on campus at our badge workshops.
 However, we can organize other activities off campus as well (transportation will be provided for off-campus activities).
-Badge workshops usually take place on Saturdays from 1 to 4 pm, although CGS members are usually there from 12 to 4:45 or so.
+Badge workshops usually take place on one or two Sundays a month from 1 to 3 pm, although CGS members are usually there from 12 to 3:30 or so.